Christina Engela presents a tale of terror that will make your toes curl!

 I’m really looking forward to reading your other stories!
 It’s refreshing to read some old-school action sci-fi that works more on the story than the plausibility of the sciences in it.

-Thank-you for letting me read Mercury Rising!
+Thank-you for letting me read it!
 I’m probably going to dream about it now.” – Anike Kirsten, author of “Of Beasts And Men”.

 “Zombies in space… Better yet believable zombies in space!
 Loved it.
 Would recommend this book to anyone who loves scifi or horror or both.” – Fireraven, Indigo customer.